 The high altitude can quickly bring on dehydration.
-You may purchase bottled water from us before you depart – plan to stay hydrated.
+You may bring water an snacks – plan to stay hydrated.

 Each tour has a fun and highly trained guide who is equipped with a vast array of knowledge of the Pikes Peak area!

 Yes, there is food on the mountain.
 Keep in mind that time is limited at these stops and it can be very busy!
 Plan ahead!
 We recommend that you have a substantial meal before your tour.

 We do have handicapped shuttles available.
 If you require a handicapped shuttle, please call to make reservations so we can ensure your needs are met.

 Wild life abounds on Pikes Peak.
 You may be lucky enough to see squirrels, deer, elk, yellow-bellied marmots, bighorn sheep and an occasional bear or mountain lion.
 Colorado Springs is home to one of Colorado’s biggest big horn sheep herds, and visitors frequently see these magnificent animals.

 Purchases can be canceled 24 hours prior to departure.
 However, our tours depart on time rain or shine and will not be refunded due to weather conditions.

 2021 Regular Tour Schedule Starts April 17, 2021.